-Web site: www.doa.wi.gov/capitalfinance
+Web site: doa.wi.gov/capitalfinance

 The State of Wisconsin Building Commission (Commission) supervises all matters concerning the State's issuance of revenue obligations.
 The Capital Finance Office, which is part of the State of Wisconsin Department of Administration's Division of Executive Budget and Finance, is responsible for managing the State's borrowing programs.
 Requests for additional information about petroleum inspection fee revenue obligations may be directed to the Capital Finance Office.
-The law firm of Foley & Lardner LLP provided bond counsel services in connection with the issuance of petroleum inspection fee revenue obligations.
+The law firms of Foley & Lardner LLP and Quarles & Brady LLP provided bond counsel services in connection with the issuance of petroleum inspection fee revenue obligations.